 Point: The fourth place after the decimal point.
 Example $/ £ = 1.5569 (it means $1.5569=1£).

-Premium: When a currency is costlier to buy in the forward market, compared to spot rate.
+Premium: When a currency is costlier to buy in the forward market, compared to the spot rate.

-Roll-over: Extension of maturity date of a contract by swapping it into a forward date.
+Rollover: Extension of the maturity date of a contract by swapping it into a forward date.

-Revaluation: The monitory authority of a country sometime deliberately up-rates the value of the home currency.
-The process of value of currency getting officially up-rated is called revaluation.
+Revaluation: The monetary authority of a country sometimes deliberately up-rates the value of the home currency.
+The process of the value of currency getting officially up-rated is called revaluation.

-Seller’s option: Seller’s option is a forward contract which allows the seller to deliver the foreign currency on any date within the option period.
+Seller’s option: Seller’s option is a forward contract that allows the seller to deliver the foreign currency on any date within the option period.

 Selling Rate: It is the rate at which a foreign currency is sold on a suitable maturity date.

-Short forward (Shorts): Short forward (Shorts) refers to the contract period less than two months.
+Short forward (Shorts): Short forward (Shorts) refers to a contract period of less than two months.

-Stop-loss order: A order given by higher authority to the dealer (trader) to make sure that the short position of a currency is covered in spite of taking a loss, when that currency is weakening to certain percentage.
+Stop-loss order: An order given by a higher authority to the dealer (trader) to make sure that the short position of a currency is covered despite taking a loss when that currency is weakening to a certain percentage.

-Spread: The margin between the buying rate and selling rate is referred as spread or margin.
+Spread: The margin between the buying rate and the selling rate is referred to as the spread or margin.

 Support level: It is in a situation of appreciation or depreciation of a currency, where the monetary authority intervenes in the exchange market to stop any further up or downward movement.

-SWAP transaction: When buying and selling of a foreign currency with different delivery dates simultaneously take place, it is called SWAP transaction.
+SWAP transaction: When buying and selling a foreign currency with different delivery dates simultaneously takes place, it is called a SWAP transaction.
 Currency swaps are used to hedge interest rate risk and exchange rate risk.